 Additional Information Regarding the Underlying Index.

 Additional information regarding the Fund's Underlying Index is provided below.
-Upon consultation with the Adviser, the Sub-Adviser may sell securities that are represented in the Underlying Index or purchase securities not yet represented in the Underlying Index in anticipation of their removal from or addition to the Underlying Index.
-There also may be instances in which the Sub-Adviser may choose to overweight securities in the Underlying Index or purchase or sell securities not included in the Underlying Index which the Sub-Adviser believes are appropriate to substitute for certain securities in the Underlying Index or utilize various combinations of other available investment techniques in seeking to track the Underlying Index.
+The Adviser may sell securities that are represented in the Underlying Index or purchase securities not yet represented in the Underlying Index in anticipation of their removal from or addition to the Underlying Index.
+There also may be instances in which the Adviser may choose to overweight securities in the Underlying Index or purchase or sell securities not included in the Underlying Index which the Adviser believes are appropriate to substitute for certain securities in the Underlying Index or utilize various combinations of other available investment techniques in seeking to track the Underlying Index.